cosmos/cosmos-sdk/docs/migrations/app.md

 The following document describes the changes to update your app and modules to use Cosmos SDK v0.40, a.k.a.
 Stargate release. {synopsis}

-## Tooling
+## Updating Tooling

-Make sure to have the following dependencies when updating your app to v0.40:
+Make sure to have the following dependencies before updating your app to v0.40:

 - Go 1.15+
 - Docker
-- Node.js v12.0+ (Optional, for generating docs)
+- Node.js v12.0+ (optional, for generating Swagger docs)

 A list of handy `make` commands are configured [here](https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc5/Makefile#L355-L443), they will be useful for your own app.